 Within the United States, the FDA process requires a pre-market notification, or a 510(k) submission, to the FDA to demonstrate that the medical device is safe and effective and is substantially equivalent to a legally marketed device that is not subject to pre-market approval.
 Applicants must compare the device to one or more similar devices that are commercially available in the U.S. (known as the "predicate device"), and make and support a claim of substantial equivalency to such predicate device.
 Support for such claims must include descriptive data and, when necessary, performance data.
 In some cases, data from clinical trials must also be submitted in support of a 510(k) Submission.
-The FDA must then issue an order finding substantial equivalency before the devices may be commercially distributed in the U.S. This process can take anywhere from three months to two or three years, and can be extremely expensive.
-The Center for Devices and Radiological Health regulates medical devices, including our OsteoSelect® DBM putty.
+The FDA must then issue an order finding substantial equivalency before the devices may be commercially distributed in the U.S. The Center for Devices and Radiological Health regulates medical devices, including our OsteoSelect® DBM putty.